asyncjs/async-website/_posts/2022-06-08-ask-the-hybrid-brains.md

 - Should I write unit tests, integration tests, or both?
 - What are the beneficial aspects of Agile/Scrum, and what do you find less useful.

 You will be able to submit topics, and event attendees will be able to vote for the topics they would like to discuss.
-We will run the online discussion for about an hour, and afterwards, anyone who wishes to stay can share a virtual pint.
+We will run the discussion for about an hour, and afterwards, anyone who wishes can join us nearby for a chat/drink (sorry we can't take you online folks with us).

 The format works best when there is a diverse group of people and opinions in the room, so whether you consider yourself an absolute beginner or a seasoned pro, do come and join.